 Because of these challenges, Altura decided to partner with PCDC for PCMH consultation, marking a transition in its health center procedures.
 PCDC helped Altura interpret the language of NCQA’s open-ended PCMH recognition guidelines and translate them into actionable goals.
 With PCDC’s assistance, Altura reapplied for PCMH recognition in 2014, and received Level 2 certification for one site.

 By 2016, Altura had significantly improved its care delivery, resulting in Level 3 PCMH recognition in seven of its eight sites.
-During the transformation process Altura staff worked closely with PCDC’s Project Manager Amy Goodman, who helped them identify their unique challenges and opportunities for improvement.
+During the transformation process Altura staff worked closely with PCDC’s Project Manager Amy Breyer, who helped them identify their unique challenges and opportunities for improvement.

-Leveraging Goodman’s background as a Licensed Clinical Social Worker, Altura was able to refresh its programs with a patient-centered mindset.
+Leveraging Breyer’s background as a Licensed Clinical Social Worker, Altura was able to refresh its programs with a patient-centered mindset.
 For example, Altura now classifies patients as “high-risk” based on their circumstances and background, using these factors to construct individualized care.
 According to Eric Medina, Quality Improvement Coordinator at Altura, “everybody has a story,” and no two patients are alike, embodying PCMH’s patient-centered model.
 Altura’s email and phone documentation has also become more organized, further cultivating their contact with patients.

 Working up to Altura’s PCMH certification required a large amount of dedication and reorganization.
 Today, Altura effectively delivers comprehensive, quality care to thousands of people in California.
 Though the process of PCMH certification is lengthy and requires significant attention to detail, Altura exemplifies how PCDC’s customized support can make the process streamlined, efficient, and approachable.